ecl-logo Documentation

 LiquidHandlerIncompatible

-Indicates if pure samples of this molecule cannot be reliably aspirated or dispensed on an automated liquid handling robot.
+Indicates if pure samples of this entity cannot be reliably aspirated or dispensed on an automated liquid handling robot.
+Substances may be incompatible if they have a low boiling point, readily producing vapor, are highly viscous or are chemically incompatible with all tip types.

 Pattern Description: True or False or Null.